 You do not have to live the rest of your life with their never-ending games, get control back of your beliefs, your values, your standards, put yourself and your children first, do not listen to the narcissist.

-When you get to a point where you are good with who you are, which will happen, find the laughter in their unbelievable messages, it truly helps.
+When you get to a point where you are good with who you are, and their toxic words no longer impact you, which will happen, find the laughter in their unbelievable messages, it truly helps.

 Another thing is set up a new email address only for them to email you, so you only see if you look.

-The narcissist may be in your life, they do not have to be in your head.
-The grey below requires practice and you won’t get it right the first time, but, when used consistently, it will put emotional distance, between you and the narcissist, it’s Observe don’t Absorb if you are face to face with them.
+The narcissist may be in your life.
+They do not have to be in your head.
+The grey below requires practice, most of us don’t get it right the first time, but, when used consistently, it will put emotional distance, between you and the narcissist, it’s Observe don’t Absorb if you are face to face with them.

 Observe don’t absorb video.

 The best way to handle any narcissist is no contact, and remove them from your life, this is possible always, yet when you have children with them, or it’s a parent or a boss, if they are low end on the disorder, you can try other ways.

 The best step is grey rock, as I said above, with practise it’s very achievable, in the future, it’ll become second nature, you can also get to the point, where you don’t love the narcissist, you don’t hate the narcissist, you want nothing to do with them, you might even pity them.